HULKs/hulk/docs/workflow/competition.md

 Merge-squashes different branches and deploys the code to the robots.

-??? note "Requirements"
+??? note "Good to know"

     The deployer should have the necessary hardware or setup for fast deployment.
-    I.e. a fast laptop or a working remote build setup.
+    I.e. a fast laptop or a working remote build setup using the HULKs infrastructure.
-    Strong nerves are also a plus.
+    Strong nerves are also a plus, as well as the ability to cope with sudden merge conflicts.
+    This however can be learned and trained.

 ### Logführer